sounddrill31/crave_aosp_builder/README.md

 A. Build signing can be done using Backblaze B2 Buckets to hold the private keys.

+> [!WARNING]
+> This method is deprecated for now with no better alternative other than using crave push.
+If you figure something out and want to contribute, please contact me or make a PR.

-Follow [this](https://opendroid.pugzarecute.com/wiki/Crave_Signing) guide to generate, encrypt and upload your keys to Backblaze.
+Follow [this](https://fosson.top/crave/getting-started/build-signing.html#signing-builds-on-crave) guide to generate, encrypt and upload your keys to Backblaze.

 Create a actions secret called CUSTOM_YAML with the correct credentials as your environment variables.
 If this secret is set, the workflow will use this for crave.yaml, instead of the templates found in config/crave folder of this repository.